 Represented a condominium association, and its former president, who were sued in a four-count Complaint.
 Final Summary Judgment was granted in favor of the defense in a highly contested dispute involving a luxury condominium association, bringing closure to issues that have been disputed for the last two decades.
 Plaintiff, a unit owner, sought to invalidate an amendment to the declaration of condominium, challenge the constitutionality of Section 718.110(14), Florida Statutes, and sought damages against the Defendants for negligence and breach of fiduciary duty.
 These claims related to the issues of repair and replacement of the Plaintiff’s HVAC system, as well as the remediation of mold and abatement of asbestos in the Plaintiff’s condominium unit.
-Ultimately, Mr. Colonnelli was successful in defeating all of these claims on summary judgment and will seek an award of attorneys’ fees and costs as the prevailing party.
+Ultimately, Mr. Colonnelli was successful in defeating all these claims on summary judgment, which was affirmed on appeal, and he secured an award of attorneys’ fees and costs as the prevailing party.

 Frank Colonnelli represented a Private Country Club and successfully defeated all claims related to a member’s challenge of a vote which approved a $4.2 million enhancement project for three of its golf courses.
 The project consisted of grass replacement in the fairways and rough, resurfacing and relocating cart paths and curbs, creation of new practice greens, reshaping and dredging of several lakes and renovations and extensions to the driving range complex.
 The Plaintiffs argued that the procedures used to validate the vote did not comply with the Country Club’s governing documents, and that the Country Club unlawfully prevented certain membership classes from voting on the project, thus rendering the results invalid.
 Mr. Colonnelli and his partner successfully established that the Country Club correctly interpreted and applied its governing documents pertaining to the proper voting method and the membership classes eligible to vote on the project.
 The trial court granted the Country Club’s motion for summary judgment and ruled that the vote had been validly conducted.
 On appeal, the Fourth District Court of Appeal agreed with the trial court’s conclusions and awarded the Country Club attorneys’ fees and costs.